 One of the best ways to get involved with theatre and film at Ohio State is to become a major or a minor.
 Still, we know there are lots of students out there who have other career plans yet want to connect with us as audience members, actors, designers, or creators.
-First: know we welcome and invite your participation.
+We welcome and invite your participation.
 This section of our site will help point you—whether you’re a major, a minor, or even a non-major—towards ways to get involved in theatre and film during your time at the university.

 Get Involved in the Department

 Auditions for department mainstage productions are open to all students enrolled at Ohio State, regardless of major or rank.
 Students must be in good academic standing with the university in order to audition and be cast.

 Auditions are held once per semester.
 For autumn productions, auditions are held at the end of the preceding spring semester.
 For spring productions, auditions are held in the middle of autumn semester.
 Full details on dates, audition requirements, audition best practices, and our season of productions are available here.